|Assortment of models built with Nintendo N&B Block (1968-72)|

 The back of the Parts sets contained pictures of simple building ideas.

 |N&B Block Parts sets - back of boxes|

 N&B blocks were a quality product with a long life value, and the blocks maintain their shape and color to this day.

-The N&B Block series contains some very nice sets.
-The heroes sets and Crater are my personal favorites.
+The N&B Block series contains some very nice sets, with the heroes sets and Crater as my personal favorites.
 It was also commercially very successful.
-Because of the large number of sets manufactured, for interested collectors they are not very hard to find in Japan, although some of the models are much rarer than others.
+Because of the large number of sets manufactured, they are not very hard to find in Japan these days, although some of the models are much rarer than others.

 Nintendo stopped the N&B Block series in the early 70s, most likely due to legal pressure from LEGO.